stevepryde/spnaughts/README.md

 SP Naughts is a simple naughts and crosses "game" including a collection of AI bots.

-It is a WIP and about to receive a major overhaul.
+It is intended to be a sandbox for testing AI / machine learning algorithms.
+Only naughts and crosses is implemented for now, but additional games will be added in future, for example connect 4.

 ## Run games using game_runner.py:

     $ ./game_runner.py -h
-    usage: game_runner.py [-h] [--batch BATCH] [--stoponloss STOPONLOSS] [--genetic GENETIC] [--samples SAMPLES] [--keep KEEP]
+    usage: game_runner.py [-h] --game GAME [--batch BATCH] [--genetic GENETIC] [--samples SAMPLES] [--keep KEEP] [--botid BOTID]
-                          [--custom CUSTOM] [--loggames]
-                          robot1 robot2
+                      bot1 bot2

     Game Runner

     positional arguments:
-      robot1                First robot, e.g. "human"
+      bot1               First bot, e.g. "human"
-      robot2                Second robot
+      bot2               Second bot

     optional arguments:
-      -h, --help            show this help message and exit --batch BATCH         Batch mode.
-Specify the number of games to run --stoponloss STOPONLOSS
+      -h, --help         show this help message and exit --game GAME        The game to run
-                            Stop if the specified player loses
-      --genetic GENETIC     Genetic mode.
+      --batch BATCH      Batch mode.
+Specify the number of games to run --genetic GENETIC  Genetic mode.
 Specify number of generations to run (Requires --batch)
       --samples SAMPLES  Number of samples per generation.
-(Requires --genetic) --keep KEEP           Number of winning samples to "keep" (Requires --genetic)
+(Requires --genetic) --keep KEEP        Number of winning samples to "keep" (Requires --genetic) --botid BOTID      Play against this bot id (genetic)
-      --custom CUSTOM       Custom argument (passed to bot) --loggames            Also log individual games (may require a lot of disk space!)

-You need to specify two robots, followed by optional arguments.
+You need to specify two robots, along with some additional arguments.

-The robot names are simply the directory names of the robots.
-Look in the robots/ directory to find them.
+The robot names are simply the directory names of the bots.
+Game-specific bots can be found in games/naughts/bots/.
+Game-agnostic bots can be found in bots/.

-The first robot is always X, and will make the first move.
+The first bot specified is always X, and will make the first move.

 ## SINGLE MODE

 For example:

-    $ ./game_runner.py randombot human
+    $ ./game_runner.py --game naughts randombot naughts.human

 This will run a single game where randombot plays against a human player.